MON - FRI 8AM - 5PM

 Generally speaking, a silent generator will produce 75-85dB of noise at a distance of one meter.
 But most produce 60-70dB noise from about 23 feet away, which is tolerable and relatively safe, even for extended periods of time.

-So when considering how far to install, it's best to consider your hearing and how noise pollution from backup generators can affect it.
+So when considering how far to install, it's best to consider your hearing and how noise pollution from generators can affect it.

 4. Electric shock

+Generators are used to generate electricity.
+Under some circumstances, they can shock and electrocute you.
 If you expose the generator to water, you could get electrocuted.
-While pure water is not a good electrical conductor, most water from the elements is not pure.
 Therefore, it promotes electrocution.
 It is best to avoid any wet areas when installing the generator.

 Another source of shock comes from the overlapping of generators and main power throughout the home.
 If your generator turns on when the main is restored, it can cause backfeed.